Memory & Mood

 Discover the link between immune health and mood regulation.
 Learn how immunomodulation could offer new hope for those experiencing low mood.

-Immunomodulation for Mental Health: A Focus on Positive Mood
+Immunomodulation for Mental Health: How Cytokine Balance Supports Positive Mood & Emotional Well-Being

-By: Kim Ross, DCN, CNS, LDN, IFMCP
+By: Kim Ross, DCN, CNS, LDN, IFMCP+

 Introduction